Cubic graphs and the golden mean: Transitive TLF-planar graphs

 When the iterative construction is complete, a path $\pi'=(v'=\pi'_{-1},v=\pi'_0,v''=\pi'_1,\dots,\pi'_n)$ on $G$ ensues.
 Since $\pi'$ proceeds by right or left turns, it is non-backtracking.
 The following claim will be useful in showing it is also self-avoiding.

 \begin{lemma} Let $i\in\{0,1,\dots,n\}$.
 For any subpath of $\pi'$ beginning at $\pi'_i$, the numbers of right turns and left turns differ by at most $3$. \end{lemma}

-\begin{proof} A subpath of $\pi'$ corresponds to some subword $w_1$ of $w$.
-If this subpath is a cycle, then the length $m$ of $w'$ is necessarily at least $3$.
-A \emph{block} of $w'$ is a subword $B$ of $w_1$ of the form VH$^k$V, where H$^k$ denotes $k$ ($\ge 1$) consecutive appearances of H.
+\begin{proof} A subpath of $\pi'$ corresponds to some subword $w'$ of $w$, and we may assume the length of $w'$ is at least three.
+Let $k\ge 1$.
+A $k$-\emph{block} of $w'$ is defined to be a subword $B$ of $w'$ of the form VH$^k$V, where H$^k$ denotes $k$ consecutive appearances of H. A \emph{block} is a $k$-block for some $k \ge 1$.
+A $k$-block $B$ is called \emph{even} (\resp, \emph{odd}) according to the parity of $k$.

-A block $B$ generates $k+1$ turns in $\pi'$ corresponding to the letters H$^k$V, and $B$ is called \emph{even} (\resp, \emph{odd}) according to the parity of $k$.
-These $k+1$ turns are determined by the $k+1$ triples HVH, HHH, $\dots$, HHV.
+A $k$-block $B$ generates $k+1$ turns in $\pi'$ corresponding to the letters H$^k$V. These $k+1$ turns are determined by the $k+1$ triples HVH, VHH, HHH, $\dots$, HHV (with $k-2$ appearances of HHH).
 By inspection of \eqref{eq:rule2}, the corresponding turns are related to their predecessors by the sequence osoo$\,\cdots\,$os, where o (\resp, s) means `opposite' (\resp, `same'), that is, with $k-1$ opposites and $2$ sames.
 Suppose, for illustration, that the turn immediately prior to the block was R, where R (\resp, L) denotes right (\resp, left).
 Then the corresponding sequence of turns begins LLRL$\,\cdots$ \begin{letlist} \item If $B$ is odd, then, in the corresponding $k+1$ turns made by $\pi'$, the numbers of right and left turns are equal.
 Moreover, if the first turn is to the right (\resp, left), then the last turn is to the left (\resp, right). \item If $B$ is even, the numbers of right and left turns differ by $3$.
-Moreover, the first turn is to the right if and only if the last turn is to the right, and in that case there are $3$ more right turns than left turns. \end{letlist}
+Moreover, the first turn is to the left if and only if the last turn is to the left, and in that case there are $3$ more left turns than right turns. \end{letlist}

 Let $B$ be an odd block.
 By (a), $B$ makes no contribution to the aggregate difference between the number of right and left turns.
 Furthermore, the first turn of $B$ equals the first turn following $B$ (since the last turn of $B$ is opposite to the first, and the following subword HVH results in a turn equal to the first).
-We may therefore consider $w_1$ with all odd blocks removed, and we assume henceforth that $w_1$ has no odd blocks.
+We may therefore consider $w'$ with all odd blocks removed (which is to say, an odd $k$-block is replaced by a single V), and we assume henceforth that $w'$ has no odd blocks.